Why testing conditional independence is so hard?

 The central lesson

 CI testing does not merely require detecting dependence.
+It also requires estimating conditional means accurately enough.

-That is an extremely strong requirement.
+That is a very strong requirement.

 And that is why CI testing fails in practice.